OPSWAT/metadefender-cloudformation/README.md

 # metadefender-cloudformation

 ### MetaDefender CloudFormation
-Draft script to generate all resources needed to run the MetaDefender AMI.
+CloudFormation Templates to generate all resources needed to run the MetaDefender AMI.

 ##### Notice:
 IAM roles are build in order to: